The Science of the Herd: Why 250 Acres is the Ultimate Healer

 By dedicating 250 acres to a wide-roaming track system, we aren't just giving our 95 horses "room to run."
 We are providing the biological theater for Social Rehabilitation.
 This is a science-backed approach to healing that shifts the focus from human training to herd-led recovery.

-Here are the 4 Pillars of Social Healing that define Karma Ranch Sanctuary and Horse Rescue:
+The 4 Pillars of Social Healing that define Karma Ranch Sanctuary and Horse Rescue:

 Pillar 1: Nervous System Regulation (The "Flight Space" Paradox)